Frequently Asked Questions

 A 5% pay rise in 2026 may not feel like 5% in your pocket.

-Since the Personal Allowance (£12,570) and Higher Rate Threshold (£50,270) are frozen while wages rise, more of your income is "dragged" into the 20% or 40% brackets.
-Our calculator illustrates this "stealth tax," showing how much of your raise is being eaten by such frozen thresholds.
+The Personal Allowance (£12,570) and Higher Rate Threshold (£50,270) are frozen while wages rise.
+This means more of your income gets taxed at 20% or 40%.
+Our calculator shows you how much of your raise goes to tax instead of your bank account.

-Your Personal Allowance is tapered at the rate of £1 for every £2 earned between £100,000 and £125,140.
-In this band, an effective marginal tax rate of roughly 60% applies (40% income tax plus 20% from the lost allowance).
-By increasing pension contributions using our calculator, you can bring down your "Adjusted Net Income" to reclaim this allowance.
+Between £100,000 and £125,140, you lose £1 of Personal Allowance for every £2 earned.
+That means an effective tax rate of 60% in this band (40% income tax plus 20% from the lost allowance).
+Increasing pension contributions brings down your "Adjusted Net Income" and recovers this allowance.

 How could the benefits be improved?

-Salary sacrifice remains one of the most potent options to lower your tax bill.
+Yes.
+Salary Sacrifice remains one of the best ways to lower your tax bill.

-Employer National Insurance is now 15%, but Salary Sacrifice lets deductions be taken from your gross pay before tax and employee NI are calculated.
-For those near the £50,270 or £100,000 thresholds, it is often the most efficient way to lower your taxable income and avoid higher tax brackets entirely.
+Employer National Insurance is now 15%, but Salary Sacrifice deductions come from gross pay before tax and employee NI.
+If you're near the £50,270 or £100,000 thresholds, this is often the most efficient way to stay below a higher tax bracket.

-Regarding a £50,270 annual earnings threshold, a bonus above this amount would be taxed at 40%, not 20%.
-Use the "Bonus" field in the calculator to see the actual net bonus obtained.
+If you earn £50,270 and get a bonus above that, the bonus is taxed at 40%, not 20%.
+Use the "Bonus" field in the calculator to see your actual net bonus.

-Tax codes (which might indicate medical insurance or car benefits), Student Loan schemes, and area (Scotland as opposed to England), all contribute to the differentiation.
-Our calculator provides individual input for the combination of items that affect your pay rather than a blanket figure.
+Tax codes (which might cover medical insurance or car benefits), Student Loan schemes, and location (Scotland vs England) all change your tax.
+Our calculator lets you input these factors rather than giving you a generic figure.

 Student Loans & Benefits

-From April 2026, Child Benefit stands at £27.05 a week for the first child and £17.90 for any other children.
-Nonetheless, the High Income Child Benefit Charge would still be enforced if total income from the highest earner exceeds £60,000.
-You can use our calculator to simulate your household income and see whether you are eligible to keep the full benefit.
+From April 2026, Child Benefit is £27.05 a week for the first child and £17.90 for other children.
+The High Income Child Benefit Charge still applies if the highest earner makes over £60,000.
+Use our calculator to see if you keep the full benefit.

-Crossing certain thresholds—such as the £60,000 Child Benefit limit or the £100,000 allowance taper—can cause your deductions to rise faster than your gross pay.
-Our calculator highlights these cliffs so you can see exactly when a few extra pounds in pay actually costs you money.
+Crossing certain thresholds—like £60,000 for Child Benefit or £100,000 for allowance taper—can make your deductions rise faster than your pay.
+Our calculator highlights these so you can see when an extra few pounds actually costs you money.